 One minor drawback is that the backlight is dim in comparison to the GPS watch options.
 Take a look at the picture below for a comparison.

 Comfort and Fit

-This basic altimeter watch is best for any vertical excursion.
-Since the battery life is long, you can take it with you on long trips into remote terrain.
-The watch slows down a little in the cold, so using it in temperatures that dip below -4F is probably not the best idea (similar to other watches tested), unless you wear it underneath some clothing.
+This basic altimeter watch is well-suited for any vertical excursion.
+Since the battery life is long, you can take it with you on treks into remote terrain.
+Similar to other watches that we tested, this model slows down a little in the cold, so using it in temperatures that dip below -4 degrees F is not ideal unless you wear it underneath some clothing.
 In all, it's a great hiking, backpacking, and mountaineering option.

-— Amber King
+— Amber King and Ben Applebaum-Bauch